 Every contributed speaker will have 30 minutes, including discussion.

 Potential contributors will have to submit their contributions by using the EasyChair submission page.
-Contributions must include a title, an anonymous short abstract in plain text (max 100 words in the abstract field of easychair submission page), a list of 3-5 keywords (as required by EasyChair) and an anonymous extended abstract (max 1000 words, including references) written using one of the following templates: (LaTeX), (Word) and uploaded in easychair submission page.
+Contributions must include a title, a short abstract in plain text (max 100 words in the abstract field of easychair submission page), a list of 3-5 keywords (as required by EasyChair) and an extended abstract (max 1000 words, including references) written using one of the following templates: (LaTeX), (Word) and uploaded in easychair submission page.

 Contributed symposia run parallel to the SILFS 2020 programme, and belong to the conference programme.
 They would be allocated either a full two-hours session (3-4 speakers) or one half-day (6-7 speakers).